 Twelve acres of the park are set aside in honor of the area's past.
 Located on the Brazos River, adjoining the old ferry site and a part of the Commercio Plaza de San Felipe, this is the site of the township of San Felipe, the seat of government of the Anglo-American colonies in Texas.
 It was here Stephen F. Austin, the "Father of Texas," brought the first 297 families to colonize Texas under a contract with the Mexican Government.
 Activities: Activities include picnicking, camping, fishing, hiking, golf, and nature and historical tours.

 Sebastopol House State Historic Site, located in Seguin, Guadalupe County, is a an 1856 Greek Revival-style house sitting on 2.2 acres of its original 4-acre site.
 Sebastopol House is listed as a Registered Texas Historic Landmark and is in the National Register of Historic Places as a result of its unusual limecrete construction and its architectural style.
 Activities/Events: Sebastopol's programs focus on the natural, cultural, and built environments of nineteenth century South central Texas.
 Permanent exhibits include family furnishings, archeological artifacts from the site, as well as the building process and restoration of limecrete.
 Temporary exhibits are displayed on a regular basis; call the park for details.

-The mission of the Red River Historical Museum is to collect, preserve and to interpret objects of historical significance to Grayson County and the greater North Texas Region.
+Formerly the Red River Historical Museum, features objects of historical significance to Grayson County and the greater North Texas Region.